microtrain/bootcamp/14-Angular/03-NasaApod.md

 Note the *src* directory this is the directory that runs the local webserver, the *app* directory is the location of your application code.
 Open the file */src/index.html*, this is an template.
 All the code executed from with in */src/app* is injected into the ```app-root``` tags of this page.
 Inside *app* the main files to focus on are *app.component.html*, *app.component.css*, and *app.component.ts*.

 * *app.component.html* - An HTML template for use by a component.
-* *app.component.css* - Style definitions for use by a component.
+* *app.component.scss* - Style definitions for use by a component.
 * *app.component.ts* - In Angular, code is broken down into components; the business logic of your app.

 ### Change the application's title